crypt0n1te/Write-Ups/ractf-2020/rev-pwn/finches_in_a_stack.md

 NX: This prevents us from executing our own shellcode by marking critical areas as non-executable

-ASLR: This will ranomize addresses such as libc ones, such as `system`.
+ASLR: This will randomize addresses such as libc ones, such as `system`.
 This won't affect us however

 ## Basic Reversing